WiseLabCMU/sensorportal/README.md

 ## Installation

+The  server that hosts the  sensor portal is NGINX and js packages are managed by bower.
+What follows is how to install these two components.

 ### NGINX
+First install
-An nginx server hosts the website and is very easy to setup.
-First install nginx from source or a package manager.
+nginx from source or a package manager.
 More installation information is found at https://www.nginx.com.